rol4nd909/astro-space-travel/README.md

 # Space tourism multi-page website

-This project is based on [this frontendmentor.io challange](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3fun)If you like, you can follow along and watch Kevin complete the project on [Scrimba](https://scrimba.com/learn/spacetravel).
+This project is based on [this frontendmentor.io challange](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3fun) If you like, you can follow along and watch Kevin Powell complete the project on [Scrimba](https://scrimba.com/learn/spacetravel).
 Lots to learn!

 ## 🧞 Commands